 Internships allow you to gain professional experience and contacts while honing your knowledge and skills in linguistics.
 One of your best opportunities for gaining experience is with Linguist List, the premier online web resource for the international linguistics community, located at IUB.
 Other opportunities exist to work with Linguistics faculty members during summer sessions.

 You might also seek overseas study programs with internships.
 Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.

 Foreign language study

-As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 82 languages.
-Learn more about the foreign language requirement for a College of Arts and Sciences degree.
+As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 70 languages.
 Linguistics students often enjoy delving into two or three languages at once.

 The current cohort of Linguistics majors has studied 31 languages, the most popular being Spanish, French, Japanese, German, Arabic, Chinese, Italian, Russian, and Portuguese.
 You can join the proud few who have also explored Quechua, Hindi, Dutch, Korean, Swahili, or Turkish.
 The motto of many of Linguistics students seems to be: "So many languages, so little time to study them all."